 - Kournas Lake.
 Kournas Lake is known to be the only freshwater lake in Crete.
 It was known as Lake Koressia, but later took its current name from an Arabic word meaning lake.
 It is located in beautiful scenery, lying in a valley among the hills.
 Kournas lake is about 4 km from Georgioupolis in Chania Prefecture.
 The lake is quite small, with a length of 1,087 m and a maximum breadth of 880 m.
 Kournas lake business is open every day.
 It is generally shallow, with only 22.5 m at its deepest point.
 Although, it is a nice place to visit all year round.
 The best time to visit Kournas Lake is during summer, an ideal place to enjoy summer days on its river banks.

 - Spili.
 Spili is an ideal destination for visitors and locals, whenever they are spending their holiday in Crete.
-It is located about 300 km south of Rethymno.
 It has an altitude of 430 m, at the foot of Mount Vorizis, and is an offshoot of Kedros Mount.
 Furthermore, it is a perfect destination for tourists because almost all basic services can be found in Spili.
 One need not worry about accessing basic needs.
 Spili is a convenient place.
 There are banks, health centres, a police station, taverns, and even the Church Conference Centre.
 The best time to visit and enjoy Spili is during spring or fall.
 There are fewer people during those times, compared to the summer months when it is peak season.

 - Rethymno city: Rethymno is located at the north end of the prefecture, on the western side of Crete.
 It was once called Rithymna.
 The town was greatly influenced by the Venetians, and it has elegant architecture and a scenic port.
 Rethymno is full of archaeological sites, quaint villages, lovely beaches, and Byzantine churches.
 The best time to visit Rethymno is during summer.
 The lovely beaches will be perfect for visitors who love swimming and sunbathing in the sun.
 Rethymno is also a popular carnival destination in Greece.